wds4/tribal-tapestry/essays/bookJustification/introduction/README.md

 The two cognitive modes differ in three fundamental ways: why they exist, when they operate, and what they do.

 ## Why
-- The purpose of the default cognitive mode is to benefit the individual.
+- The purpose of the default cognitive mode is to *benefit* the individual, *as judged by the individual*.
 [1]
 - The purpose of the social mode is to gain acceptance by the tribe; to *belong*.

 ## When